 - Italian (San Marzano tomatoes) - 6 14 oz. cans, a total of 84 ounces of tomatoes

-- sugar - 2 tbsp. - you can also use shredded carrots, but they will add an orange hue to the sauce
+- sugar - 2 tablespoon - you can also use shredded carrots, but they will add an orange hue to the sauce

-- tomato paste - 2 tbsp., Italian triple concentrate made using dehydrated fresh tomatoes)
+- tomato paste - 2 tablespoon, Italian triple concentrate made using dehydrated fresh tomatoes)

-- Italian herbs - 2 - 4 tbsp. or use only shredded fresh basil
+- Italian herbs - 2 - 4 tablespoon or use only shredded fresh basil

 - Melt the butter and the olive oil in a large, heavy-bottomed saucepan over low heat.